tulyne/spotlight-project-ai-enhanced-web3-blockchain-development-101-course/README.md

-stan# Spotlight Project For AI-Enhanced Web3/Blockchain Development 101 Course
+# Spotlight Project For AI-Enhanced Web3/Blockchain Development 101 Course

 Welcome to the Spotlight Project for the AI-Enhanced Web3/Blockchain Development 101 Course at dProgramming University.
 Follow the instructions below to complete your project submission.